Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: ADHM Sheaves via Relative Beilinson Spectral Sequence

 According to \cite[Def.
-1.1.4]{huylehn}, any coherent $\CO_X$-module $F$ admits a torsion sub-module $T_0(F)$ so that the quotient $F/T_0(F)$ is torsion free, hence locally free, on $X$.
+1.1.4]{huylehn}, any coherent $\CO_X$-module $F$ admits a torsion sub-module $T_0(F)$ such that the quotient $F/T_0(F)$ is torsion free, hence locally free, on $X$.
 Then the long exact ${\mathcal Tor}^{\CO_X}$ sequence associated to the short exact sequence

 implies that

 Therefore for any coherent $\CO_X$ module $F$, ${\mathcal Tor}_1^{\CO_X}(F,\CO_x)$ is trivial unless $x\in X$ belongs to the support of $T_0(F)$, which consists of finitely many points on $X$.